Heavy Equipment Hazards Toolbox Talk

 Even machines that are properly operated are at risk of malfunctioning.
 It can be tempting to use equipment that may make your job easier, but if you haven’t been properly trained on it, please don’t use it.
 There is proper training for all heavy equipment, and oftentimes a worker must obtain proper licensure and hands-on training before being able to operate.

-Failure to learn how to use a machine before an operation can increase the risk of injury and even death.
+Failure to learn how to use a machine before operating heavy equipment can increase the risk of injury and even death.
 By avoiding using machines which you aren’t trained in, it is an excellent way to reduce the risk of injury.

 3. Wear the Proper Safety Gear

-Working around heavy machinery requires wearing special safety gear such as helmets, steel toe boots, and vests, and when you make sure you are wearing these items, you can protect yourself from dangerous objects.
+Working around heavy machinery requires wearing personal protective equipment (PPE) such as helmets, steel toe boots, and vests, and when you make sure you are wearing these items, you can protect yourself from dangerous objects.
 Workers who are around any type of heavy machinery that requires safety equipment must make sure to always wear proper safety gear.

-Failure to wear the correct gear can leave workers exposed to a variety of dangers that generally can be avoided.
+Failure to wear the correct gear can leave workers of dangers that generally can be avoided.
 It is extremely important for workers to always remember that it is better to exercise caution and wear too much safety gear as opposed to not enough.